hkisthebest/redditDB/README.md

 3. Docker compose up!
 ## TODOs
 - [ ] Unit tests
-- [ ] Fix the query cronjob stopping when deploying
+- [ ] Fix query cronjob stopping when deploying
+- [ ] Grafana logging
 ## Contribution
 This is just a side project of mine.
 However, feel free to open an issue for any suggestions or bug fixes!